 Our new goal builds on our long-standing work across our global factory network to reduce our energy use, transition to renewable grid electricity, phase out coal and increase our use of renewable energy.
 Since 2008, we have reduced our energy use by 31%.
 In 2020, we achieved our target of sourcing 100% of the grid electricity used in our manufacturing operations from renewable sources.

 In 2020, we also met 51.9% of our global energy needs for our manufacturing operations from renewable sources (e.g. on-site biomass, solar, wind, hydro - as well as renewable grid electricity), achieving our 2020 interim target of sourcing 50% of our energy across our manufacturing operations from renewable sources.

-By the end of 2020, three of our factories used direct coal (coal used on Unilever sites) and six used indirect coal (purchased energy generated from the grid generated by coal).
+By the end of 2020, three of our factories used direct coal (coal used on Unilever sites) and six used indirect coal.
 The three factories using direct coal were acquired by Unilever in 2020.
 One of the challenges with several of the sites that use indirect coal is that legislation currently prevents the move to renewable energy.
 We have plans in place to eliminate the use of direct coal at the three factories we acquired in 2020 and are exploring the options available to eliminate indirect coal.

 Replace fossil-fuel derived carbon with renewable or recycled carbon in all our cleaning and laundry products by 2030.

 Our Home Care division's Clean Future programme aims to eliminate fossil fuels from cleaning products by 2030.
 By embedding circular economy principles into both packaging and product formulations, we're shifting from using fossil-fuel derived feedstocks to renewable or recycled sources of carbon for cleaning chemicals.